rubenros1795/parlamint-showcase/blog.md

 Collocation analysis revolves around the co-occurrence of units, in this case words.
 With information on the (relative) frequency of words and their lexical contexts, several measures can be used to calculate association scores.
 In this research, ````nltk```` was used to generate bigram collocations.
 The window size was increased to 15 in order to increase the degree to which the algorithm searches for paradigmatic, instead of syntagmatic relations.
 If we take a more common window of 5, we get high-ranking word pairs such as "corona" + "virus", "global" + "epidemic" or simply "the" + "virus".
 By increasing the window, words that are related to the seed term but are not necessarily its direct neighbours are also considered.

+The collocation network in March 2020 for Great Britain shows the strong connection between "expert" and "advice", apparently sought in relation to "travel" and "contact" (as well as "constituent").
+This strong connection with "advice" continues in April, but the network shows no clear theme in this month.
+In May 2020, this changes.
+Expert is now closely related to "face" and "disposal".
+Collocates to these words suggest the dominance of debates surrounding the supply of face masks.

+In Italy, "expert" is connected mostly to tax issues in March 2020.
+Additionally, we see connections with "organism" and "situation", potentially indicating talk of the virus.
+In April, more hints at the increased power of expert enters the network through words such as "decision", "task" and "committee".
+Similar to the UK, more technical discussions involving "expert" ensue in May, indicated by words such as "logistics", "transport", "care worker" and "indicator".

+[...]